Colombia

 Medellín

-Colombia's mountainous remote work capital
+Colombia's mountainous remote work capital.

 [Local Time}